welovemedia/ffmate-docs/docs/webhooks.md

 ---
 title: "FFmate Webhooks: Real-Time Event Notifications"
 description: "Integrate external systems with FFmate using webhooks.
-Get instant notifications for task updates, batch processing, preset changes and more."
+Get instant notifications for task updates, batch processing, preset changes and more"
 ---

 # Webhooks

-FFmate supports **webhooks**, allowing external systems to receive **real-time notifications** when specific events occur.
-By registering a webhook, you can automatically trigger actions in response to changes in FFmate, such as task creation, status updates, batch processing, or preset modifications.
+FFmate supports **webhooks**, allowing you to integrate **real-time event notifications** into your media processing workflows.
+By registering a webhook, external systems can automatically receive `POST` requests from FFmate when specific events occur—such as task creation, task status updates, batch processing events, or changes to presets.

+This enables powerful automation, seamless third-party integration, and real-time monitoring of FFmpeg-based transcoding jobs—without the need to constantly poll the API.

-## Setting Up a Webhook
+## Creating a Webhook

-To configure a webhook, make a `POST` request to the API with the event you want to subscribe to and the URL where FFmate should send notifications.
+To create a webhook, send a `POST` request to the FFmate API specifying the event you want to subscribe to and the URL where FFmate should deliver the notification.

 ```sh
 curl -X POST http://localhost:3000/api/v1/webhooks \